BinhNguyen1234/BlogAdminNg/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.1.1.

+## Add eslint
+Eslint was be setup by command bellow
+`ng add @angular-eslint/schematics`

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.